ezsystems/ezpublish-kernel/doc/specifications/api/multi_get.md

 - Throwing when entity is _Not Found_

 However as written in intro, there are cases where this throw logic is unwanted.
-And more importantly when loading several entities, if we throw when one is missing, we are activly refusing the callee to retrieve the items that where found.
+And more importantly when loading several entities, if we throw when one is missing, we are actively refusing the callee to retrieve the items that *where* found.

 #### Design